shreyanshchordia/digging-into-tensorflow/README.md

 # Digging into Tensorflow
-Here are a few notebooks that were given as assignments in the Tensorflow In Practice Specialization Course by Laurence Moroney
+Here are a few notebooks that were given as assignments in the 'Tensorflow In Practice Specialization' by Laurence Moroney